bihor/camaliga/Documentation/Changelog/Index.rst

             TCA-Bugfix for TYPO3 10.
 11.0.0      Now for TYPO3 11.3 too.
 Support for TYPO3 9 dropped.

-            Use the Openstreetmap-API for finding a position is now possible too.
+            Using the Openstreetmap-API for finding a position is now possible too.

-            Breaking: Template Fractionslider removed!
+            Breaking: Template Fractionslider removed (use fp_fractionslider instead)!
 Template nanogallery2 added.

             Breaking: Slug-task replaced with a Slug-command.
+You should delete the task before updating.
+            Otherwise you need to execute "Rebuild PHP Autoload Information" after the update.

+            Breaking: the old variable {fal} removed.

             Bugfix: don´t ignore selected pages on category-search.
 ==========  ==============================================================================================================================